jysngmb/jysngmb/README.md

 # Hello! 👋️

-Give me banana!🍌 and it makes me smile🙈.
+Give me a banana!🍌 and it makes me smile🙈.

 Processing . . . . . . . . . . . . . . . . . . . . . . . . . . .
 <!---